noblesse96/TimeTable_App/README.md

 # TimeTable_App
-This app allows a person to store his timetable with other cool features
+This app allows anyone to schedule their day.

-Hello Everyone,
+# Features:

- I,a student want to develop a time table app that can help both teachers and students to store their timetable which acts a connection between professor and students.
-If professor updates his timetable the app should notify all his students about the change.
-The app provides a notification about the class basing on gps location of person.
-It also counts the attendance details of all students.
+If professor updates his timetable the app will notify all his students about the class change/cancel/shift in time slot.
+App notifies student/teacher before time basing on the GPS calculated distance between them and class It automatically calculates the attendance